Calculate Ph From Buffer Solution

 Q1: What is the difference between a buffer solution and a neutral solution?

 A neutral solution has a pH of 7.
-A buffer solution resists changes in pH, maintaining a relatively constant pH even when small amounts of acid or base are added.
+Because of that, a buffer solution resists changes in pH, maintaining a relatively constant pH even when small amounts of acid or base are added.
 A buffer solution can be acidic, neutral, or basic, depending on its composition.

 Q2: Can I use the Henderson-Hasselbalch equation for a polyprotic acid?